pinheadmz/EZ-XCP/README.md

 1. Enter your 12-word counterwallet seed
 2. Your browser computes the master public key used by counterwallet
-3. The public key can then be stored on the server for quick access
+3. The public key can then be stored on the server for quick access, optionally encrypted with password
 4. With your watch-only wallet loaded, you can deterministically generate more receiving addresses and check balances

-ALL data comes from blockscan.com
+5. Come back later, enter your easy ID and optional encryption password to restore watch-only wallet

+Built with Bitcore
+All data comes from blockscan.com, plans in future to integrate my own bitcoin node with Counterparty

 version: 1.0 (7.15.14)